 The weldability and welding behaviour has been characterised in the previous chapter.
-The mechanism by which the coated electrode degrades and eventually fails was investigated and discussed through analysis of test results and metallographic study.
+The mechanism by which the coated electrode approaches end of life and eventually fails was investigated and discussed through analysis of test results and metallographic study.

 5.1 Coating as Diffusion Barrier